GoogleCloudPlatform/podcast/site/content/post/episode-3-kubernetes-and-google-container-engine/index.md

 MARK: Yeah.
 FRANCESC: And we also asked one of the solution engineers here at Google for Work, Terrence, and what he said that--he said indeed there was not too small, which, again, it's not--there's nothing too small.
 There's nothing too big.
 Like, it's BigQuery.
 It just handles everything you want, but that his rule of thumb, it's around 100 gigabytes, so if you have less than that, it's not probably worth sharding, and over that it starts making sense, so if you have, like, hundreds of megs, probably you're good.
 If you start having terabytes, then that's where you should definitely start sharding a little bit, indeed.
 MARK: Yeah, no, that sounds good, and for those who aren't as familiar with BigQuery, BigQuery has some great, like, tooling built-in for running queries across tables that have date formats in them, so you don't have to be afraid of sharding, which is nice, but it just makes it sort of a little bit better if you're--
 FRANCESC: Yeah, actually, it might be a good idea to give a short, short description of what BigQuery is.
-It's one of my favorite Google Cloud Platform products, actually, 'cause basically it allows you to do SQL-like requests, so if you know how to write SQL segments, you're good, basically, but if you're gonna enter--if you're gonna query terabytes of data, instead of taking minutes or hours, it just takes seconds, so that's fun.
+It's one of my favorite Google Cloud products, actually, 'cause basically it allows you to do SQL-like requests, so if you know how to write SQL segments, you're good, basically, but if you're gonna enter--if you're gonna query terabytes of data, instead of taking minutes or hours, it just takes seconds, so that's fun.
 MARK: Yeah, no, we had a really good chat recently with some people about BigQuery and where is the right place for BigQuery, and I think that the takeaway from that was you have such large data sets that it's taking you hours to process them.
 BigQuery can allow you to A, not worry about infrastructure 'cause we manage that for you, but take those hours and move those down into seconds, which I think is really powerful.
 FRANCESC: Yeah, it's basically what we use internally at Google to query our own logs, and we do have a lot of logs, so yeah, big data, not a problem with that.
 MARK: Yeah, definitely, and if you're interested in that stuff, go find one of our teammates, Felipe.
 He does amazing things with big data, especially on Reddit, especially.
 He does some really cool stuff.